Letter acknowledging a discrimination or harassment complaint

 Use this policy to lay out the policy on dignity at work.
-This includes the company, and employee's rights and responsibilities.
+This includes the organisation's and employee's rights and responsibilities.

-This policy covers action to be taken if an employee confides in a manager, action to be taken if the manager suspects that an employee is being subjected to domestic violence, action to be taken if the manager is told by a third party that an employee is being subjected to domestic violence and action to be taken if an employee who has been subjected to domestic violence is underperforming.
+This policy covers action to be taken if an employee confides in a manager and action to be taken if the manager suspects that an employee is being subjected to domestic violence.
+It contains identifiers of potential domestic abuse and practical action points.

 Add this list of behaviours to a harassment policy to outline what might constitute harassment.
 The list includes behaviours that are sex-based and relating to sex, sexual orientation, race, religion, disability and age.